PHILOSOPHY & TEAM

 Experienced musher and dog-sled guide.
 First aid skills levels 1&2 (Finnish Red Cross).
 English and German languages.

 On our tours we move in various places over the week.
-The base of our tours is a authentic chalet 4 km from the village of Levi, some 150 km North of the Polar Circle (see picture and pin on map below).
-The chalet is in the middle of the forest and nearby there is just another two cottages.
+The base of our tours is an authentic chalet 4 km from the village of Levi, some 150 km North of the Polar Circle (see picture and pin on map below).
+The chalet is in the middle of the forest and nearby there is just another cottage - otherwise just forest.
 Close to the chalet there is a tepee where we will sit by an open fire and enjoy dinner on the first evening.
 In two minutes with snow-shoes you can reach a frozen swamp from where it's easy to watch the sky and stars and try to spot Northern lights.
-During the five tours days we will explore the vast lands North of our chalet, in the Pallas-Ylläs national park.
+During the five tours days we will explore the vast lands North of our chalet, in the Pallas-Ylläs national park and neaby wilderness.